andreasjansson/toololo/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/toololo)](https://pypi.org/project/toololo/)

-_Minimal Python function calling for Claude_
+_Minimal agent loop and tool use with plain Python functions_

 ![logo](https://github.com/andreasjansson/toololo/blob/main/logo.webp)

-Toololo is a tiny library for using Python functions as tools in Claude.
+Toololo is a tiny library for using Python functions as tools.
 It does two things:

 * Automatically creates tool use schemas for provided functions
 * Implements a Think/Write/Call loop